-Toddler Development And Milestones: Your 25 Month Old
+Toddler Development and Milestones: Your 2 Year and 1 Month Old

 From tantrums to being more assertive, to lots of laughs and cuddles – what is your 25 month old toddler doing these days?
 Let's find out!

 Say “hello” to your two-year-old toddler (plus one month!).
 What a long way your little one has come in such a short time.
 Just two years ago, he was a helpless newborn.
 And now, he’s running, jumping, skipping and maybe even talking!
-What should you expect in terms of 25 month old toddler development milestones*?
+What should you expect in terms of 2 year and 1 month old toddler development milestones*?

 Let’s find out.